Fortifications of Copenhagen (17th century): Østerport

 Østerport was originally located at the end of Østergade, where Kongens Nytorv lies today.
-When the fortified city was expanded in the late 17th century to make room for the new Royal square and the district Saint Anne's Town, Østerport was dismantled and a new gate built at a site close to present day Østerport railway station.
+When the fortified city was expanded in the late 17th century to make room for the new royal square and the district Saint Anne's Town, Østerport was dismantled and a new gate built at a site close to present day Østerport railway station.
 While the original East Gate faced east, the new gate was very close the northernmost point of the city.

 It is uncertain when the new Østerport was built but it may have been as early as 1647.
-It was also referred to as the Elsinore Gate.
-Its original design is unknown but in 1708 it was rebuilt by Frederick VIII to a fairly modest design.
+Its original design is unknown but in 1708 it was rebuilt by Frederik VIII to a fairly modest design.
 The gate was dismantled in 1857.

 Nørreport

 Nørreport was located at a site where Nørreport station lies today.
 Nørregade, which led to the original gate, is named for it.
 Due to its location, it was the gate used by travellers from Norway and Sweden, arriving via Elsinore, as well as Northern Zealand.
-Since the Royals often resided at Frederiksborg Palace during the summer, arriving and departing through Nørreport, the street immediately inside the new gate was named Frederiksborggade.
+Since the royals often resided at Frederiksborg Palace during the summer, arriving and departing through Nørreport, the street immediately inside the new gate was named Frederiksborggade.
 In 1671, during the reign of Christian V, an older gate was replaced by a new one, built to the design of Lambert van Haven.
 It was the tallest and finest of the city's gates with ornamentation in sandstone.
 It was dismantled in 1857.